 - 8 May – VE Day (Victory in Europe): Another perfect excuse for a party.
 Get out the red, white and blue bunting, patriotic and wartime song sheets and the corned beef sandwiches and enjoy the day.
 If you can organise it, long trestle tables and being outdoors will create that feeling of a street party too.

-- 18 May – The FA cup final.
-Try and get it on the television, make it a special occasion, especially for the gents.
+- 18 May – The FA Cup Final: Try and get it on the television and make it a special occasion, especially for the gents.
 Provide refreshments and maybe arrange a fish and chip supper (in newspaper) and provide a glass of beer or shandy.
 A game of chair-based football with balloons is a great activity before or after the game too.
 Discuss which teams they support and their memories of playing football.

-- 21 May – Chelse Flower Show: Much of the Chelsea Flower Show is televised, use it as an excuse to kick start a gardening club, there are some great tips here.
-Discuss your space and follow your residents lead to plan planting and garden design.
-Even if it is just a window box!
+- 21 May – Chelsea Flower Show: Much of the Chelsea Flower Show is televised.
+Use it as an excuse to kick start a gardening club, there are some great tips here.
+Discuss your space and follow your residents lead to plan planting and garden design – even if it is just a window box!
 Use it as an opportunity to visit local garden centres and look out for the NGS (National Garden Scheme) yellow book which lists open gardens local to you.
 Growing produce for the kitchen is very rewarding too.
 Try growing some beans or herbs.
 You could also have a sunflower growing competition.
 Leave watering cans out in the garden during hot weather and encourage your residents to help out by watering.